Boris Lurie: NO!art Movement

 In 1960, with Sam Goodman and Stanley Fisher, Lurie took over leadership of the March Gallery (95 East 10th Street, New York, NY) from Elaine de Kooning.
 Their art was made out of a sense of disillusionment with the contemporary art scene, especially the emergence of pop.
 The goal was to have art address disconcerting truths: racism, imperialism, anti-semitism, nuclear holocaust, sexism, the art market, vulgarity, and depravity.
 Because of the content of Lurie's work, which often features the word "NO," and the 1963 NO Show at the Gallery: Gertrude Stein (24 East 81 Street, New York, NY), the group would become known as the NO!art movement.
 The movement favors "totally unabashed self-expression leading to social action" and is opposed to the worldwide capitalist "investment art market", to pop-art that celebrates consumerism and to decorative "salon art" such as abstract expressionism.
 Lurie's art and the NO!Art movement were largely ignored by the establishment, by part for Boris Lurie abominated established artists like Andy Warhol, and in 1970 Lurie wrote his critique "MOMA as Manipulator."
 One of the movement's earliest champions was the Italian art dealer, Arturo Schwarz.

 Pieces by Lurie are now contained in the permanent collections of the National Gallery of Art (Washington, D.C.) and the Museum of Modern Art (MOMA; NYC).
-In 2001, the NO!Art movement was subject of a retrospective at the University of Chicago, the University of Nebraska and at the Whitney Museum of American Art (NYC).
+In 2001, the NO!Art movement was subject of a retrospective at the University of Chicago, the University of Nebraska–Lincoln and at the Whitney Museum of American Art (NYC).

 In 2002, Amikam Goldman completed a documentary on Boris Lurie entitled No!Art Man, which was premiered at the Anthology Film Archives with Mr. Lurie present.

 Lurie's art has found more resonance in Germany than in the United States.
 Germany saw two large exhibitions of his work in 1995 and 2004.
 A documentary, Shoah and Pin-Ups: The NO!-Artist Boris Lurie, was shown on German TV in 2007.

 On January 7, 2008, Lurie died from kidney failure, days after having suffered a stroke.
 At age 83, he was the last surviving founder of the NO!Art movement.
 He is buried in Hof Hacarmel cemetery in Haifa, Israel.